junxit/us-congress-code/title-10/chapter-4/sec-133a.md

   - **(2)** establishing policies on, and supervising, all defense research and engineering, technology development, technology transition, appropriate prototyping activities, experimentation, and developmental testing activities and programs and unifying defense research and engineering efforts across the Department; and
   - **(3)** serving as the principal advisor to the Secretary on all research, engineering, and technology development activities and programs in the Department.
 - **(c)** *Precedence in Department of Defense.—*
-  - **(1)** *Precedence in matters of responsibility.—* With regard to all matters for which the Under Secretary has responsibility by the direction of the Secretary of Defense or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary of Defense, and the Chief Management Officer of the Department of Defense.11 See Transfer of Functions note below.
+  - **(1)** *Precedence in matters of responsibility.—* With regard to all matters for which the Under Secretary has responsibility by the direction of the Secretary of Defense or by law, the Under Secretary takes precedence in the Department of Defense after the Secretaryand the Deputy Secretary of Defense.
-  - **(2)** *Precedence in other matters.—* With regard to all matters other than the matters for which the Under Secretary has responsibility by the direction of the Secretary or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary, the Chief Management Officer,1 and the Secretaries of the military departments.
+  - **(2)** *Precedence in other matters.—* With regard to all matters other than the matters for which the Under Secretary has responsibility by the direction of the Secretary or by law, the Under Secretary takes precedence in the Department of Defense after the Secretary, the Deputy Secretary, and the Secretaries of the military departments.

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 A, title IX, § 901(a)(1), Dec.
 23, 2016, 130 Stat.
 2339; amended Pub.
 L. 115–91, div.
 A, title IX, § 910(c)(2), Dec.
 12, 2017, 131 Stat.
 1518; Pub.
 L. 116–92, div.
 A, title IX, § 902(2), Dec.
 20, 2019, 133 Stat.
-1542.)
+1542; Pub.
+L. 118–31, div.
+A, title IX, § 901(a)(1), Dec.
+22, 2023, 137 Stat.
+354.)

 ## Notes

-1 See Transfer of Functions note below.

 ### Editorial Notes